ShirleyLiuXQ/ShirleyLiuXQ.github.io/research.md

 </details>
 <details markdown="1">
 <summary><span style="font-size: 0.8em;">▶</span> <strong>Uncertainty quantification under weak  distributional assumptions</strong> </summary>
 Quantifying uncertainty is relatively straightforward when the model is well-specified and much harder otherwise.
-My ongoing research asks what can *still* be certified when the usual distributional assumptions are withdrawn. <span style="color:darkred">E-values and e-processes</span>, <span style="color:darkred">conformal prediction</span>, and <span style="color:darkred">prediction-powered inference</span> deliver inference that remains valid at arbitrary, data-dependent  sample sizes, under  minimal data distributional assumptions.
+My ongoing research asks what can *still* be certified when the usual distributional assumptions are withdrawn.
+The main tools I use are <span style="color:darkred">e-values and e-processes</span>, <span style="color:darkred">conformal prediction</span>, and <span style="color:darkred">prediction-powered inference</span>, which together deliver inference that remains valid at arbitrary, data-dependent  sample sizes, under  minimal data distributional assumptions.
 </details>
 \
 During my PhD, I focused on <span style="color:darkred">message passing algorithms</span> for high-dimensional statistical estimation and inference: a family of computationally efficient, iterative algorithms that provably achieve statistical optimality across a range of problems.
 I applied these to changepoint localisation, sketching of sparse low-rank matrices, and reliable communication for large user networks.